 In my mixed media work, I am often inspired by the mundane, recycled, or rejected materials that one might not consider expected in art-making.
 Many of these found objects are searched for in craft stores and junkyards, and others are collected as I come upon them or are harvested from my home garden.
 Some of these materials are used immediately, while others get shelved or are used when they find their “mate” within my collection.
 Drawn to these lesser valued materials, I am inspired to elevate their assumed worth by changing their context in the same way that I am trying to elevate our importance to our relationship to Nature.

 In my painting and drawing work, I choose to build my own box-frames as I feel this speaks to the importance of traditional craftsmanship, similarly in the way that clay does with its roots in craft (vs. art).
 Because my hand is in the process from the beginning, they become more of an object and sculptures to me, more so than just paintings.
-I work with both aerosol (spray paint) and archival based oils together, each suggesting different elevations in art-making.
+I work with both aerosol and archival based oils together, each suggesting different elevations in art-making.
 Aerosol speaks to the urban environment and graffitti, while the oils speak to tradition and “high art”, again questioning the ideas of where the values are placed.
 Aerosol allows me to work in layers of transparency, using large stencils that I cut from hand-drawn geometric patterns.
 The stencil allows me to alter and explore in the same way that plaster molds do, moving them around in between each layer to reveal a new set of patterns and geometric sequences.
 When I work with these alternate materials, I find that it offers me with a fresh perspective and often provides solutions to my ceramic work.
-Each discipline has its own set of limitations and rules and inevitably informs the other in ways that I wouldn’t anticipate.
+Each discipline has its own set of limitations and rules and inevitably informs the other in ways that might not be anticipated.

 2010 - present